Cycling. Mentorship. Health. Three pillars. One unbreakable commitment — to the streets, the youth, and the community of Akron, Ohio.

 — Reggie Boyer, FounderWhen Reggie Boyer lost his son Darrick to gun violence in 2019, he didn't fold.
 He organized.
 He rode.
 He built something that would outlast the grief.

-What started as a single community bike ride has grown into a three-pillar movement — uniting cycling, Big Brothers Big Sisters-style mentorship, and a minority men's health initiative.
-Bicycle Ride vs. Gun Violence now operates under the banner Pedal & Purpose at pedalandpurpose.org — a fuller name for a mission that has grown to match the scale of the need.
+What started as a single community bike ride has grown into a three-pillar movement — uniting cycling, structured youth mentorship, and a comprehensive minority community health initiative.
+Bicycle Ride vs. Gun Violence now operates across all three programs at pedalandpurpose.org — a mission that has grown to match the scale of the need.

 We operate at the intersection of community safety, personal development, and public health — because you cannot fix one without the others.